Local area network

 A conceptual diagram of a LAN at a residential house; the router in this case is assumed to also function as a wireless access point.
 Also shown in this example (shaded in yellow) is the network's connection to the Internet via fixed-line means.

 A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, campus, or building, and has its network equipment and interconnects locally managed.
-LANs facilitate the distribution of data and sharing network devices, such as printers.
+LANs facilitate the distribution of data and the sharing of network devices, such as printers.

 The LAN contrasts the wide area network (WAN), which not only covers a larger geographic distance, but also generally involves leased telecommunication circuits or Internet links.
 An even greater contrast is the Internet, which is a system of globally connected business and personal computers.

 Ethernet and Wi-Fi are the two most common technologies used for local area networks; historical network technologies include ARCNET, Token Ring, and LocalTalk.

+Description

+A local area network allows multiple nearby computers to use shared resources.
+A 1989 survey of 100 large LAN users found that database or file sharing was the primary purpose of 67% of networks, laser printer sharing 30%, and 3% other.